 A fun educational platform with game lessons for students to learn to code without prior experience.
 It features a teacher kit and support team to help you teach the basics of computer science.
 It’s also equipped with student solutions, grading, and curriculum management.

 CodeMonkey offers educational resources for students of different grades and experience levels.
 Students not only learn coding basics but also how to code in real programming languages.

-Those were our picks for best assets for every teacher and educator for 2021.
-We hope you have found that one (or few) particular tools that will make a change and assist you with all you need to make your lessons even better.
+Those were our picks for the best assets for every teacher and educator for 2022.
+We hope you have found one (or few) particular tools that will make a change and assist you with all you need to make your lessons even better.

 In the meantime, you might be interested in some other valuable materials on the topic, so why not check out these articles: